WHAT WE’RE FIGHTING FOR

 DOESN’T WORK

 Preserve Gnarabup holds major concerns that the development will impact the character of the locality.
-There are also concerns for impacts on local fauna and flora, the fragile limestone cliffs in the area, cliff erosion from rising sea levels as well the loss of an Aboriginal place that has been identified by Traditional Owners and lodged with the Department of Planning, Lands and Heritage for assessment as a registered site.
+There are also concerns for impacts on local fauna and flora, the fragile limestone cliffs in the area, karst limestone geology with potential for voids and caves, cliff erosion from rising sea levels as well the loss of an Aboriginal place that has been identified by Traditional Owners and registered with the Department of Planning, Lands and Heritage for assessment as a registered site.
+We are also very concerned that adding 1,000 plus additional people to the area will make escaping a bushfire on the one road in and out of Gnarabup extremely dangerous.
+Further, sending the sewerage and other waste from 1,000 plus more people to the failing Gnarabup waste water treatment plant is extremely concerning.

-Preserve Gnarabup proposes the local infrastructure of Gnarabup is under-equipped to house this extensive and intensive hotel, permanent residential and tourism housing development.
-They also cite a lack of adequate fire safety measures.
+Preserve Gnarabup proposes the local infrastructure of Gnarabup is under-equipped to house this extensive and intensive hotel, permanent residential and tourism villa development.

 Rising sea levels are already impacting the beach at Gnarabup and Back Beach to the south.
 Every year, the decking outside the small café at the Gnarabup has to be repaired or replaced after high swells wash its footings loose much like the carpark that has been washed away at Port Beach in North Fremantle over recent winters.
 The beach has become narrower and steeper in recent years.